2008 Belizean constitutional referendum

 A constitutional referendum, the nation's first, was held in Belize on 7 February 2008, coinciding with the 2008 general elections.

 The question asked was: "Should the Senate of Belize be elected?"

 While approved by 61% of voters with a 46% turnout, the referendum was only consultative, and the government chose not to implement the result, considering the low turnout.

 Background

-Ever since independence from Great Britain in 1981, Belize has had its upper house appointed.
-Currently, there are 12 senators and a President.
+Ever since independence from the United Kingdom in 1981, Belize has had its upper house appointed.
+Currently, there are 12 senators and a president.

 An elected Senate, according to its proponents, would return the decision over control of the nation's resources and development to the Belizean people.

 Discussion

 Earlier in the year, Prime Minister Said Musa had given tacit support to the idea of an elected Senate, and eventually brought up the matter in session of the House of Representatives on December 19, 2007.

 Musa introduced a bill to allow for a referendum, to be held in 2008 likely alongside the general elections, to determine Belizeans' thoughts on the issue.
 The Opposition, led by Dean Barrow, argued against going to a referendum on the basis that Belizeans had not been given enough time for discussion of the issue and charged that the governing People's United Party was trying to hijack the issue to gain votes at the general elections due in the first half of 2008.
 The PUP countered that the opposition United Democratic Party were on "the wrong side of history".